ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 Students are persons who are primary enrolled and are already admitted in a school program or course.
 Each student has their own unique student number for easy distinction.

 A student category shows Regular or Irregular based on the subjects they are currently enrolled in.
-To understand the distinction between regualr and Irregular, refer to Workflows.
-Regular Vs. Irregular.
+To understand the distinction between [Regular and Irregular](Dashboard.md#reg).

 ### Programs Manager